 In addition to its classic car culture, Hagerty enjoys a very good reputation for its claims service.
 Its online reviews are especially positive, with thousands of reviews giving the classic car insurer a very favorable rating on its claims service.

 Heacock is a smaller classic car insurance company, but it offers coverage in all 50 states.
-It has fairly strict requirements for its drivers, but the company will work with you to determine the value of your classic car without requiring an appraisal.
+It has fairly strict requirements for its drivers, but the company will work with you to determine your classic car's value without requiring an appraisal.
 The company will perform its own personalized valuation of your car through a virtual inspection and a discussion with you.

 Grundy is another classic car specialty insurance company that excels in many areas.
 It especially does well with vehicles whose value may increase over time.

-Grundy offers inflation protection on your vehicle, though this is an extra coverage option that will cost more money.
+Grundy offers inflation protection for your vehicle, though it is an extra coverage option that costs more.
 But it can protect your car's value for up to 150% of its original agreed value.

-• Best for driving your classic car daily: Safeco
+- Best for driving your classic car daily: Liberty Mutual (formerly the Safeco division)

 Most classic car insurers put a cap on the number of miles you can drive in any one year.
 In addition, they typically don’t want you driving your car around every day.
-Safeco is an exception to this rule with its "regular-use" option.
+Liberty Mutual is an exception to this rule with its "regular-use" option.

 By choosing this option, you’ll be allowed to drive your classic car daily and for up to 10,000 miles annually.
-But it does cost more, so drivers looking at Safeco who don’t need this coverage can opt for the "limited-use" option that allows up to 5,000 miles annually.
+But it does cost more, so drivers looking at Liberty Mutual who don’t need this coverage can opt for the "limited-use" option that allows up to 5,000 miles annually.

 How Do I Qualify for Classic Car Insurance?

-However, if you don’t meet any of these requirements, you may still be able to buy a classic car insurance policy through a large national insurer that also does classic cars, such as Progressive.
+However, if you don’t meet any of these specific requirements, such as the classic car mileage limits, you may still be able to buy a classic car insurance policy through a large national insurer that also does classic cars, such as Progressive.
 Most traditional and specialty insurance companies have some combination of the following classic car insurance requirements:

 An independent insurance agent can help you determine if you qualify for classic car insurance.
 They can also help you find classic car insurance with no garage requirements.